Loading…

 Curriculum

 Drop in syllabi, learning objectives, course atlases.
-The platform proposes competency matches with verbatim evidence excerpts and confidence scores; faculty accept, edit, or reject each one.
+The engine proposes competency matches with verbatim evidence excerpts and confidence scores; faculty accept, edit, or reject each one.
+The result is a read-only crosswalk: what you already cover, and the gaps triaged into Reflection-Addressable and Strategic Gaps.

 ~25 minutes